 Beyond the Obituaries: Success Stories in Ocean Conservation

 May 20, 2009

 Washington DC, USA

 Wiley, David N. and Brown, Moira W., "Minimizing Vessel Strikes to Endangered Whales: A Crash Course in Conservation Science and Policy" (2009).
-Center for Coastal and Ocean Mapping.
+Smithsonian's National Museum of Natural History.
 511.